Reading the data

 What the score does not do

 It does not predict direction.
 It does not guarantee a breakout will happen in the next bar, the next hour, or even the next session.
-Markets can stay compressed for a while.
+Markets can stay compressed for a while, and a squeeze can "fail" by leaking out slowly rather than breaking cleanly.
+It also will not tell you whether a scheduled news event is about to force the move, which is why you pair it with the calendar.

 What it does is filter the universe down to the small set of instruments that are statistically most likely to move soon, so you can focus your attention there instead of staring at 55+ charts.